AaltoSciComp/scicomp-docs/aalto/paniikki.rst

   < The blue box at the entrance is Paniikki >

-For more services directed at students, see :doc:`welcomestudents.rst`.
+For more services directed at students, see :doc:`welcomestudents`.

 The name
 ========